possibly-not/hamptometer/README.md

 Thank you to LearnEmbeddedSystems for their webserver template!
 Which is licensed under MIT in the `network/` folder. https://github.com/LearnEmbeddedSystems/pico-w-webserver-template

+Thank you to usedbytes for making Picowota!
+Which is extremely useful to not disturb the expertly ducttaped Pico!

 ## TODO:
     - Remote flashing
     - Long term data storage